 9.5/13 of the gain on the Luton home will be exempt from CGT.
 Upon the eventual sale of the flat the whole of that gain will also be exempt.

-The main residence exemption can be complex and often causes a good deal of misunderstanding.
+The main residence exemption and letting relief can be complex.
+The government is also making changes to these reliefs from 6 April 2020.
 Please contact us for further advice before making transactions in property.